NIP omega-categorical structures: the rank 1 case: Preliminaries

-The \emph{definable closure} of a tuple $a$, denoted $\dcl(a)$, is the set of elements $c\in M$ for which there exists a formula $\phi(x;a)$ of which $c$ is the only solution in $M$.
-Similarly the \emph{algebraic closure} of a tuple $a$, denoted $\acl(a)$, is the set of elements $c\in M$ for which there exists a formula $\phi(x;a)$ satisfied by $c$ and which has only finitely many solutions in $M$.
+The \emph{definable closure} of a set $A$, denoted $\dcl(A)$, is the set of elements $c\in M$ for which there exists a formula $\phi(x;a)$, $a$ a tuple from $A$, of which $c$ is the only solution in $M$.
+Similarly the \emph{algebraic closure} of a set $A$, denoted $\acl(A)$, is the set of elements $c\in M$ for which there exists a formula $\phi(x;a)$, $a$ a tuple from $A$, satisfied by $c$ and which has only finitely many solutions in $M$.

 It is often important to consider not only definable subsets of $M$ (or $M^k$), but also quotients of definable subsets by definable equivalence relations.
 A convenient way to do this is to introduce a multisorted structure $M^{eq}$ in which such quotients are represented by definable sets.
 More precisely, $M^{eq}$ has a sort $M_E$ for every $0$-definable equivalence relation $E$ on some $M^n$.
 The sort $M_E$ is interpreted as the quotient of $M$ by $E$.
 The sort $M_{=}$ is identified with $M$ and equipped with the same structure as $M$.
 Furthermore, for each $E$ as above, we equip $M^{eq}$ with the canonical projection map $\pi_E$ from $M^n$ to $M_E$.
 One can then show that, for any $A\subseteq M$, a subset of $M_E$ is $A$-definable in $M^{eq}$ if and only if its pre-image under $\pi_E$ is $A$-definable in the original $M$.
 In particular, the original $M$ and the copy of $M$ inside $M^{eq}$ have the same definable sets.